robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 ## Directory nodes

 The state of the Tor network is tracked and publicized by a group of 9 trusted servers - known as *directory nodes* - each of which is controlled by a different person or organization.
 Having 9 independent nodes provides redundancy if any of them ever go down, as well as distributing trust more widely if any of them ever get compromised.
+The integrity of the Tor network relies heavily on the honesty and correctness of the directory nodes, and so making the network resilient to at least a partial compromise is critical.

 When a Tor participant (either a client or a node) wants to know the current state of the network, it asks a directory node.
 Directory nodes are kept up to date on the latest network news by the relays themselves, which send each directory node a notification whenever they come online or update their settings.
 Whenever a directory node receives such a notification it updates its personal opinion of the current state of the Tor network.